Internet-Draft Key Transparency Protocol March 2025

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.

 This document uses the TLS presentation language [RFC8446] to describe the structure of protocol messages, but does not require the use of a specific transport protocol.
-As such, implementations do not necessarily need to transmit messages according to the TLS format and can chose whichever encoding method best suits their application.
+As such, implementations do not necessarily need to transmit messages according to the TLS format and can choose whichever encoding method best suits their application.
 However, cryptographic computations MUST be done with the TLS presentation language format to ensure the protocol's security properties are maintained.

 3. Tree Construction